 I’m currently developing my own shows for television and a Producer on “Hand of God,” a new drama series from Amazon Studios.
 I was a Co-Producer on the third season of HBO’s “The Newsroom,” created by Aaron Sorkin.
 Before that, I wrote on the first two seasons of HBO’s “Girls,” created by Lena Dunham.
 My first Hollywood job was as a Staff Writer on the third season of the CW’s remake of “90210.”
-I’m working on creating my own show, too.
-I recently sold a comedy to NBC that was produced by 20th Century Fox and Zooey Deschanel.
+I’ve sold a comedy to NBC and a drama to E!.

 It all started on the mean streets of Westchester County, when I became the Editor in Chief of Mamaroneck High School’s student newspaper.
 While attending Cornell, I wrote for various campus publications including an alumni magazine where a disgruntled editor once left a voice mail on the machine I shared with 3 housemates saying she would rather “slay her first born” than print my blurb on something forgettable as it had been written.
 Last time I checked, this editor was still editing said magazine, so there.
 During school breaks, I interned for The Village Voice and Paper magazine and learned the art of RSVPing myself to parties my editors had been invited to.
 After graduation, I attended the Radcliffe Publishing Course, which helped me get a job as the assistant to Peter Kaplan, then the Editor in Chief of The New York Observer, where I ended up writing features and the real estate column for two years.